A survey on multi-player bandits: Reaching Centralized Optimal Regret

 \citet{rosenski2016} used this routine with a simple Explore-then-Commit (ETC) algorithm.
 Players first pull all arms $\log(T)/\Delta^2$ times so that they know the $M$ best arms afterward while sampling uniformly at random.
 Players then play musical chairs on the set of $M$ best arms and remain idle on their attributed arm until the end. \citet{joshi2018} proposed a similar strategy but used \musical directly at the beginning of the algorithm so that players rotate over the arms even during the exploration, avoiding additional collisions.

 \citet{besson2018} adapted both orthogonalization routines with a UCB strategy.
 They show that even in the statistic sensing setting where collisions are not directly observed, these routines can be used for orthogonalization. \citet{lugosi2018} even used \musical with no-sensing, but require the knowledge of a lower bound of $\mu_{(M)}$.
 Indeed, for arbitrarily small means, observing only zeros on an arm might not be due to collisions.
-While the ETC algorithm proposed by \citet{rosenski2016} assumes the knowledge of $\Delta$, \citet{lugosi2018} remove this assumption by instead using a Successive Accept and Reject (SAR) algorithm \citep{bubeck2013} with epochs of increasing sizes.
+While the ETC algorithm proposed by \citet{rosenski2016} assumes the knowledge of $\Delta$, \citet{lugosi2018} remove this assumption by instead using a Successive Accept and Reject (SAR\footnote{SAR is an extension of the ETC algorithm to the multiple plays bandits problem.}) algorithm \citep{bubeck2013} with epochs of increasing sizes.
 At the end of each epoch, players eliminate the arms appearing suboptimal and accept arms appearing optimal.
 The remaining arms still have to be explored in the next phases.
 To avoid collisions on the remaining arms, players proceed to \musical at the beginning of each new epoch.

 \citet{kumar2018} proposed an ETC strategy based on \musical[.]
-However, they do not require the knowledge of $M$ when assigning the $M$ best arms to players, but instead, use a scheme where players improve their current arm when possible.
+However, they do not require the knowledge of $M$ when assigning the $M$ best arms to players, but instead, use a scheme where players improve their currently assigned arm when possible.

 With a few exceptions \citep{avner2014, kumar2018}, the presented algorithms require the knowledge of the number of players $M$ at some point, as the players must exactly target the $M$ best arms.
 While some of them assume $M$ to be a priori known, others estimate it.
 Especially, uniform sampling rules are useful here, since the number of players can be deduced from the collision probability \citep{anandkumar2011, rosenski2016, lugosi2018}.
 Indeed, assume all players are sampling uniformly at random among all arms.
 The probability to collide for a player at each round is exactly $1-(1-1/K)^{M-1}$.
 If this probability is estimated tightly enough, the number of players is then exactly estimated.